Sulaymaniyah, Iraq - Things to Do in Sulaymaniyah

 Insider Tips

-Learn a few basic Kurdish phrases - locals greatly appreciate the effort and it enhances cultural interactions significantly
+Learning a few basic Kurdish phrases will get you far - locals really appreciate the effort and it's quite different from Arabic

 Explore Activities in Sulaymaniyah